factorypreset/ionic-recorder/CONTRIBUTING.md

 # based on
 # https://github.com/yeoman/yeoman/blob/master/contributing.md

+# NB: not yet fully edited, names still need to be changed and words edited.

 # Contributing

 We are more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests :)